 Timor Baasov and his colleagues at the Israel Institute of Technology have improved compounds used to suppress faults in genes called nonsense mutations.

-Read the full story in Chemistry World
+Read the whole story in Chemistry World.

 Repairing faulty genes by aminoglycosides: Identification of new pharmacophore with enhanced suppression of disease-causing nonsense mutations

 Jeyakumar Kandasamy, Dana Atia-Glikin, Valery Belakhov and Timor Baasov,